 - Liquidity risk – this is the risk that a security cannot be easily sold at, or close to, its market value.

-During extreme events such as the GFC, illiquidity is heightened.
+Illiquidity is heightened during extreme economic or market events as we have seen recently.
 Generally the lower the risk of the bond the easier it will be to sell at or close to its market value.
 Part of the premium for investing in higher risk bonds is to compensate for lower liquidity.

-- Inflation risk – mainly associated with fixed rate bonds where there is a set return that may not cover inflation if it starts to spiral.
-Inflation linked bonds directly hedge inflation risk while floating rate notes would somewhat protect investors, with expectations of higher interest rates to combat inflation likely to increase the underlying benchmark interest rate, typically BBSW, noting that the correlation of inflation to interest rate is not perfect.
+Inflation risk – mainly associated with fixed rate bonds where there is a set return that may not cover inflation if it starts to spiral upards.
+Inflation linked bonds directly hedge inflation risk while floating rate notes would somewhat protect investors, with expectations of higher interest rates to combat inflation likely to increase the underlying benchmark interest rate, typically BBSW, noting that the correlation of inflation to interest rates is not perfect.

-- Exchange or currency risk – arises from moves in foreign currency rates for investors buying bonds denominated in a currency other than the currency of their liabilities.
-Reflects that any bond price appreciation can be entirely wiped out by unfavourable currency movements.
+Exchange or currency risk – arises from moves in foreign currency rates for investors buying bonds denominated in a currency other than the currency of their liabilities.
+Reflects that any bond price appreciation can be entirely wiped out by unfavourable currency movements or visa-versa.

-- Event risk – risk due to unforeseen events, for example a company making a large acquisition.
+Event risk – risk due to unforeseen events, for example a company making a large acquisition or a global pandemic!

 It is important for investors to understand where their investments sit in the capital structure as this directly correlates to the risk involved.
 Investors should frequently reassess the return they are receiving and whether this is sufficient given ever changing market expectations of credit risk, call risk and interest rates.
 Moreover, they should ensure that the additional return for moving down the capital structure compensates for any additional risk.